 MIB Group encourages all employees to act in accordance with our stated core principles and with the highest levels of integrity when carrying out daily activities.
-Any failure to do so may be treated as an act of serious misconduct, as is clearly stated in the staff handbook and disciplinary procedure.
+Any failure to do so may be treated as an act of serious misconduct.